pgRouting/pgrouting/src/contraction/doc/contraction.rst

 A node is considered a linear node if satisfies the following:

 - The number of adjacent vertices are 2.
-- Should have atleast one incoming edge and one outgoing edge.
+- Should have at least one incoming edge and one outgoing edge.

 .. rubric:: Examples